griptape-ai/griptape-sample-structures/griptape-slack-handler/README.md

 # Griptape Cloud Structure-as-a-Slackbot

-Fully deployable slack event handler deployable to a Griptape Cloud Structure.
+Integrating intelligent LLM-powered applications with Slack is a very popular use-case for Griptape Cloud.
+This sample provides a complete implementation of an event handler for a Slack Application within a Griptape Structure, ready for you to deploy it on Griptape Cloud.

 ## Requirements